Computational Cancer Biology Training Program (CCBTP)

 - Complete an approved Responsible Conduct of Research course as a postdoc, a grantsmanship workshop, professional and career development workshops including mentoring, an annual Independent Development Plan (IDP), and any coursework assigned to strengthen skills in areas in which the postdoc was not previously trained;

-- Attend and present at required seminars, symposia, and journal clubs; attend and present at our own CCBTP annual trainee conference (if chosen), Keck Annual Research Conference, the CPRIT biennial conference, and a national conference of comparable scope to an American Chemical Society national meeting.
+- Attend and present at required seminars, symposia, and journal clubs; attend and present at our own CCBTP annual trainee conference (if chosen), Keck Annual Research Conference, and a national conference of comparable scope to an American Chemical Society national meeting.

 Postdoctoral fellows receive:

-- NIH-level postdoc stipend of $47,484 or higher (depending on the years of science-related experience since receipt of the doctoral-level degree);
+- NIH-level postdoc stipend of $53,760 or higher (depending on the years of science-related experience since receipt of the doctoral-level degree); and

-- partial support for fringe benefits and/or for out of pocket expenses for trainee's own health insurance; and
+- partial support for fringe benefits and/or for out of pocket expenses for trainee’s own health insurance.

 Note: the primary mentor or mentor’s department is responsible for the remainder of the fringe benefits, and stipend supplementation to reach the postdoc’s current pay level (if applicable; this may be paid from any funds, including federal).